Only at Camp Flashback can kids have so much fun so close to home.

 Groom a pony

 Other activities include scavenger hunts and free play in the open pastures.

 Sponsored and managed by Dunwoody Preservation Trust (DPT) and staffed by professional educators.

-Inspired by the positive feedback from last summer, Camp Flashback director, James Walker, PhD, is returning for his second fun-filled summer, destined to be even better than the first, supported by a staff of other licensed educators with a low camper-to-staff ratio of just 5-to-1.
+Camp Flashback director, James Walker, PhD, is returning for his third fun-filled summer, destined to be even better than the first two, supported by a staff of other licensed educators with a low camper-to-staff ratio of just 5-to-1.

 Conveniently scheduled, affordably priced.

-Camp Flashback offers four one-week sessions.
+Camp Flashback offers five one-week sessions.
 Campers can attend all four or just the ones that fit their schedule:

 Each session offers both early drop-off and late pick-up, with tuition discounts for DPT members.

-Many returning campers have already signed up.
-To save your child’s spot or get specific details about pricing and hours of operation, please go to http://www.CampFlashback.org or DPT Executive Director Suzanne Huff at firstname.lastname@example.org or (770) 668-0401.
+To save your child’s spot or get specific details about pricing and hours of operation, please go to http://www.CampFlashback.org or contact DPT Executive Director Suzanne Huff at email@example.com or (770) 668-0401.